andrewleech/lovelace-magiqtouch-thermostat/README.md

 ## Installation with HACS

-1. Add this repo as a custom front-end repo in HACS
+1. Add this repo as a custom Lovelace repo in HACS
 2. Install magiqtouch-thermostat from this repo.
 3. Install the matching integration with HACS from https://github.com/andrewleech/ha_magiqtouch